aiven/aiven-db-migrate/README.md

 defaultdb=> SELECT * FROM pg_drop_replication_slot('aiven_db_migrate_defaultdb_slot');
 ```

-Using `--wait-until-replication-in-sync` waits until replication is in sync and then cleans up all created
+Using `--max-replication-lag` waits until replication lag in bytes is less than/equal to given max replication lag.
+This
-pub/sub objects.
+can be used together with `--stop-replication` to clean up all created pub/sub objects when replication is done.

 With `--validate` only best effort validation is run.
 This checks e.g. PL/pgSQL languages, extensions etc. installed
 in source are also installed/available in target.